What is the glass test?

 Another rash that you may see is Baby Acne.
 About 20% of babies get this & it looks quite similar to teenage acne &

-Now the most common rash is Erythema Toxicum & it sounds really bad!
-I mean the word ‘toxic’ is in the title!
+The most common rash is Erythema Toxicum & it sounds really bad when the word ‘toxic’ is in the title!
 But actually it should probably be called ‘common baby rash’ because about 70% of babies get this & it’s completely

 benign!
 There’s no consequence to it at all.
 You just need to leave it be & it will go.
 You can see this as like a red base with a white middle that’s kind of got puss in it, it’s quite unsightly, and you normally see it on the baby’s face